till-s/mecatica-usb/doc/PROBLEMS.md

 (in the same way described above).

 ```
-OK: (note that NXT usually also takes a 1cycle longer
+OK: (note that TXCMD takes a 1cycle longer
-    to be taken by NXT than the failing case)
+    to be taken by NXT than in the failing case)

 OUT DATA0 0x00, 0x00, ...
 IN,  TXCMD, feedback data OK
                                                        ____     ___